 Preparing Your Manufactured Home for High Wind Events

-Due to the recent and catastrophic tornado in nearby Tennessee, staight line winds in Iowa, and Illinois’ own exposure to tornados and other high wind events, the Illinois Manufactured Housing Association (IMHA) offers the following basic information about manufactured homes and high wind safety.
+Most of Illinois is prone to often catastrophic tornadoes, staight line winds, and other high wind events.
+The Illinois Manufactured Housing Association (IMHA) offers the following basic information about manufactured homes and high wind safety.

-Everyone should understand that a direct hit from a tornado will bring about severe damage or destruction to any home in its path regardless of the type of construction.
+Everyone should understand that a direct hit from a tornado will bring about severe damage or destruction to any stucture in its path regardless of the type of construction.

 But contrary to what you may have heard, by using the very same building materials and employing state-of-the-art construction processes along with rigorous quality-control inspections all factory-built homes are generally higher in quality than anything achievable with typical on-site construction.